St. John has a very eclectic music ministry. There is definitely something for everyone!

 The Handbells inspire us at least one Sunday a month.
 If you have not heard a bell choir there is something beautiful about listening to the sound of bells that come together in beautiful harmony.
 We promise, it will make your soul sing!

-SOS is one of our sources of energy and inspiration as the band shares with us contemporary gospel, acoustic and a variety of songs.
+Songs of the Spirit (SOS) is one of our sources of energy and inspiration as the band shares with us contemporary gospel, acoustic and a variety of songs.

 Since music speaks to us in different ways than words, we celebrate the variety of musical expressions in our church community.